Washington Union Station: Transit

 A nearby Washington Metro station connects to the Red Line.
 The Metrorail station is underground beneath the western side of the building.
 Entrances are inside Union Station with direct access from the high-level MARC and Amtrak platforms, from the east side of First Street NE, or from just outside the station at Massachusetts Avenue NE, providing access to the main concourse.

-The DC Streetcar's H Street/Benning Road Line serves the station from a stop on the H Street Bridge (a.k.a. the "Hopscotch Bridge") directly north of the station.
-The stop is accessible via the station's parking garage.
+The DC Streetcar's H Street/Benning Road Line served the station from a stop on the H Street Bridge (a.k.a. the "Hopscotch Bridge") directly north of the station.
+The stop was accessible via the station's parking garage.